Home Sale Law in California

 Of course, buyers are also expected to conduct due diligence.
 In a case for nondisclosure, courts won't reward a lack of diligence.

 Generally, buyers have a duty to conduct a reasonable inspection of the property before buying it.
 Therefore, buyers usually can't recover for defects that could have been discovered via reasonable inspection, unless the seller actively conceals them.

-Can a Eureka, California Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Eureka, California Real Estate Attorney help?

 Buying a house can be an exciting, but challenging, experience.
 Most home buyers want to focus on the positive aspects that come with home-ownership, and ignore the tedious paperwork and legal issues.
 A reputable Eureka, California real estate attorney can enable this.